 - You’re a large business or a growing mid-sized business

-- You need advanced admin and security control over your G Suite apps
+- You need advanced admin and security control over your Google Workspace (G Suite) apps

 - You need advanced security features and data loss prevention

 - Integrating with third-party tools is important to you